-Many times children begin to feel very concerned as they notice a parent becoming more forgetful.
+Often children begin to feel very concerned as they notice a parent becoming more forgetful.
 Maybe an illness gets worse, or Mom or Dad now stumbles and falls.
 If you or a loved one fit this scenario, home care is an option that can provide help and safety for an elderly or infirm person, who needs assistance with routine activities of daily living.

+Many people incorrectly believe that they will be ineligible for benefits because of Medicaid’s five-year “look back.”
+In New York, there is no look back for Community Medicaid, which includes home care and assisted living.
 There are some challenges in getting Medicaid to pay for it, but Lamson & Cutner's Elder Law attorneys have effective solutions.
 Here's a discussion of the challenges first.